dhermes/example-terraform-provider/README.md

 Makefile for `example-terraform-provider` project

 Usage:
-   make vet                 Run `go vet` over source tree make shellcheck          Run `shellcheck` on all shell files in `./_bin/` PostgreSQL-specific Targets: make start-postgres      Starts a PostgreSQL database running in a Docker container and set up users make stop-postgres       Stops the PostgreSQL database running in a Docker container make restart-postgres    Stops the PostgreSQL database (if running) and starts a fresh Docker container make require-postgres    Determine if PostgreSQL database is running; fail if not make psql                Connects to currently running PostgreSQL DB via `psql` make psql-superuser      Connects to currently running PostgreSQL DB via `psql` as superuser
+   make clean                       Forcefully remove all generated artifacts (e.g. Terraform state files) make vet                         Run `go vet` over source tree make shellcheck                  Run `shellcheck` on all shell files in `./_bin/` Terraform-specific Targets: make start-postgres-container    Start PostgreSQL Docker containers. make stop-postgres-container     Stop PostgreSQL Docker containers. make initialize-database         Initialize the database, schema, roles and grants in the PostgreSQL instances make teardown-database           Teardown the database, schema, roles and grants in the PostgreSQL instances PostgreSQL-specific Targets: make migrations-up               Run PostgreSQL migrations for Books database make start-postgres              Starts a PostgreSQL database running in a Docker container and set up users make stop-postgres               Stops the PostgreSQL database running in a Docker container make restart-postgres            Stops the PostgreSQL database (if running) and starts a fresh Docker container make require-postgres            Determine if PostgreSQL database is running; fail if not make psql                        Connects to currently running PostgreSQL DB via `psql` as app user make psql-admin                  Connects to currently running PostgreSQL DB via `psql` as admin user make psql-superuser              Connects to currently running PostgreSQL DB via `psql` as superuser

 ```